-I’m 31 and I live on the Lincolnshire-Cambridgeshire border with my husband, known on the blog as Mr Tree Surgeon.
+Hello, I’m Anna.
+I’m 32 and I live in South Lincolnshire with my husband, known on the blog as Mr Tree Surgeon.
 We met in 2014 when I decided to brave the world of dating whilst chronically ill.
 We got married in October 2017.

 For the first 5 years of my illness I lived with my parents, whose unwavering support throughout The M.E.
 Years has been the ultimate silver lining during what could have been a very bleak time.